 From the left side menu, select Data labeling.
 You can find a list of all documents in your storage container.

-You can use the filters in top menu to view the unlabeled documents so that you can start labeling them.
-You can also use the filters to view the documents that are labeled with a specific entity type.
+You can use the filters in top menu to view the unlabeled files so that you can start labeling them.
+You can also use the filters to view the documents that are labeled with a specific sentiment.

-Change to a single document view from the left side in the top menu or select a specific document to start labeling.
+Change to a single file view from the left side in the top menu or select a specific file to start labeling.
 You can find a list of all

-.txtdocuments available in your project to the left.
+.txtfiles available in your projects to the left.
 You can use the Back and Next button from the bottom of the page to navigate through your documents.

-In the right side pane under the Labels pivot you can find all the entity types in your project and the count of labeled instances per each.
-The prebuilt entities will be shown for reference but you will not be able to label for these prebuilt entities as they are pretrained.
+In the right side pane under the Labels pivot you can find all the sentiments in your project and the count of labeled instances for each.

-In the bottom section of the right side pane you can add the current document you are viewing to the training set or the testing set.
+In the bottom section of the right side pane you can add the current file you are viewing to the training set or the testing set.
 By default all the documents are added to your training set.
-See training and testing sets for information on how they are used for model training and evaluation.
+Learn more about training and testing sets and how they are used for model training and evaluation.

 Under the Distribution pivot you can view the distribution across training and testing sets.
 You have two options for viewing:

-- Documents with at least one label where each document is counted if it contains at least one labeled instance of this entity.
+- Documents with at least one label where each document is counted if it contains at least one labeled instance of this sentiment.

-When you're labeling, your changes are synced periodically, if they have not been saved yet you will find a warning at the top of your page.
-If you want to save manually, select Save labels button at the bottom of the page.
+While you're labeling, your changes will be synced periodically, if they have not been saved yet you will find a warning at the top of your page.
+If you want to save manually, click on Save labels button at the bottom of the page.